Mara Getz Sheftel

 She comes to this field with an interdisciplinary background spanning Sociology, Demography, Public Policy and International Studies.
 Mara's research is aimed at informing policies and services to improve population health and functioning for older adults.

-Mara's research has been published in Demography, Demographic Research, and Population Review and presented at the Population Association of America (PAA), American Sociological Association (ASA), and the Gerontological Society of America (GSA) Annual Meetings.
+Mara's research has been published in Demography, Population Research & Policy Review, the Journals of Gerontology, Series B: Psychological Sciences and Social Sciences, and Socius among other peer-reviewed publications and presented at the Population Association of America (PAA), American Sociological Association (ASA), and the Gerontological Society of America (GSA) Annual Meetings.

 Structural & social determinants of health for older Latinos